COVID-19 information for staff, faculty, and researchers

 What should I do if I’m not feeling well?

 The health and safety of our UM community is a top priority.
-If you’re not feeling well, go home immediately or stay home and use the Shared Health Screening Tool to see if you need to be tested.
-This can be found online at this link: https://sharedhealthmb.ca/covid19/screening-tool/ or by calling 1-877-308-9038.
+If you’re not feeling well, go home immediately or stay home and use the Shared Health Screening Tool to determine if you need to take a test.
+You can call 1-877-308-9038 to access the screening tool in an interactive voice response format.
 Please contact your supervisor to let them know.

-Should I be letting others know (staff, faculty, students that I was around) I am going for COVID-19 testing?
+Should I be letting others know (staff, faculty, students that I was around) I am taking a COVID-19 test?

-If Public Health notifies me I tested positive for COVID-19 what should I be doing next?
+If I test positive for COVID-19, what should I do next?

 Am I required to report a positive COVID-19 test?

 There is no obligation for you to report your COVID-19 test result.
-However, if you are comfortable sharing your test result with your supervisor please do so.
-This may speed up our response on campus while we wait to be notified by Public Health.
-Anyone that is symptomatic and not willing to report their test results must self-isolate and stay off campus for at least ten days.
+However, anyone that is symptomatic and not willing to report their test results must self-isolate and stay off-campus for at least five days.
 If you expect to be absent from one or more classes, then you should contact your instructor; you may be required to provide medical documentation for extended absences.

 What should I do if I think I came into contact with someone who tested positive for COVID-19?